cettia/asity/1.0.0-Beta1/reference/index.md

 }
 ```

-With this bridge, you have no way to handle HTTP resource unless your web server implements Servlet 3 as well as Java WebSocket API 1 like Tomcat or Jetty.
-If you have such server, see [an example demonstrating how to use Java WebSocket API 1 bridge and Servlet 3 bridge together on the same server](https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform/servlet3-jwa1).
+With this bridge, you have no way to handle HTTP resource unless your web server implements Java Servlet 3 as well as Java WebSocket API 1 like Tomcat or Jetty.
+If you have such server, see [an example demonstrating how to use Java WebSocket API 1 bridge and Java Servlet 3 bridge together on the same server](https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform/servlet3-jwa1).

 ### Netty 4
 [Netty 4](http://netty.io/) is an asynchronous event-driven network application framework.